Return to site

 Are you taking Birth Control?

-If you're a women who takes birth control and you are not eating a nutritious diet, have an unhealthy life style or may suffer from pathologies of malabsorption, the possibility to prevent vitamin and mineral deficiencies by taking appropriate dietary supplements should be considered a first-line approach!
+If you're a women who takes birth control, not eating a nutritious diet, have an unhealthy life style or suffer from pathologies of malabsorption, the possibility to prevent vitamin and mineral deficiencies by taking appropriate dietary supplements should be considered a first-line approach!

 Take care,